Medical Marijuana and CBD Oil for Mesothelioma

 - In Canada and many European countries, Sativex® (Nabiximols) has been approved to treat cancer pain.
 This medication comes in a mouth spray and contains a mixture of THC and cannabidiol.
 It is currently in phase III trials in the United States and could eventually be approved for pain relief.

-Cannabis Cancer Symptoms and Treatment Side Effects
+Cannabis and Chemotherapy Side Effects

 One effective use for cannabis in cancer patients is reducing nausea and vomiting triggered by chemotherapy.
 These side effects can sometimes be so severe that they prevent patients from continuing treatment; however, cannabis-related medications have been proven in clinical trials to help relieve these symptoms.